gramiojs/documentation/docs/formatting/index.md

 Template literal that helps construct message entities for text formatting.

-Use if you want to strip all of the indentation from the beginning of each line. (like [common-tags#stripindents](https://www.npmjs.com/package/common-tags#stripindents))
+Use if you want to strip all of the indentation from the beginning of each line. (like [common-tags#stripindents](https://www.npmjs.com/package/common-tags#stripindents) or [dedent](https://www.npmjs.com/package/dedent))

 **NOTE**: for format with **arrays** use it with [`join`](#join) helper